gunannan1/DistributedSystem/README.md

 ##### Expected Result

-- After waiting 5 seconds,  user1 (normal client with GUI) will receive 2 activities in order (message_num=1 first and then message_num=2)
+- After waiting 10-20 seconds,  user1 (normal client with GUI) will receive 2 activities in order (message_num=1 first and then message_num=2)

+In real server, this order checking period can be relately shorter, like 0.5 or 1 second.

 #### Unique Register